 Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 The home study is the part of the adoption process that makes most applicants nervous.
 In Saskatchewan, this assessment has a specific name — the Mutual Family Assessment, or MFA — and it's more than a checklist.
-It's a collaborative process between you and a trained social worker that explores your history, your home, and your readiness to parent a child who may have experienced significant trauma.
+It's a collaborative process between you and a trained social worker or Independent Practitioner that explores your history, your home, and your readiness to parent a child who may have experienced significant trauma.
 Knowing what it actually involves takes most of the anxiety out of it.

 What the Evermore Centre Orientation Is and Why It Comes First